PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

-# SPECIFICATIONS - DISCOUNT CALCULATIONS (till 1.7.6.3)
+# CART RULES SPECS - DISCOUNT CALCULATIONS (till 1.7.6.3)

-A cart rule can contain 1 or many cart actions.
-The amount of a cart rule is the sum of amounts resulting from each action
+A cart rule can contain one or many cart rule actions.
+The final discount amount of a cart rule is the sum of amounts resulting from each action.

 The possible cart rule actions are:
 * Free shipping reduction.
-* Percent reduction.
+* Percentage reduction.
 * Amount reduction.
 * Free gift reduction.